 RwW target groups

 The RwW concept is most appealing to:

-- Owners of (large) estates and buildings, administrators of housing cooperatives and business parks;
+- Owners/administrators of estates and buildings, housing cooperatives, production facilities, business premises;

 - Building advisors, project developers and construction companies; and

 Applying the RwW helps to substantially reduce:

 - The water bill because free captured water is utilized for cleaning– and flushing activities;